RIR360/development/journal/2025/october.md

 ## 10/20/2025
 - Sometimes you gotta accept it solely for your own wellbeing.
 - Plan and action, and keep both in the moderation.
+- Visual cue is the strongest motivation you can face.